Enhancing ground state population and macroscopic coherence of room-temperature WS$_2$ polaritons through engineered confinement

 The value of $E_{\rm LP}(k_{||}=0)$ defines the effective potential energy for lower polaritons.
 To estimate the potential energy difference between polaritons in a single layer and in a double layer (see Fig.~\ref{fig:Fig1}a) and to account for the local elongation of the microcavity, we perform transfer matrix calculations \cite{Microcavities} using the linewidth and the oscillator strength of the excitons extracted from the experiment \cite{SM}.
-Since the E-field has its maximum at the centre of the microcavity (see Fig.~\ref{fig:Fig1}b), the energy exchange between the photons and the excitons is maximized when the monolayers are placed at this position.
-Simulated angle-resolved transmission spectra for this configuration show the anticrossing of the transmission maxima along $k_{||}$ for both single and double layers (see Fig.~\ref{fig:Fig1}c), signalling the strong exciton-photon coupling regime.
+The energy exchange between the photons and the excitons is maximized when the monolayers are placed in the E-field maximum (see Fig.~\ref{fig:Fig1}b).
+Simulated transmission spectra for this configuration show the anticrossing of the transmission maxima along $k_{||}$ for both single and double layers (see Fig.~\ref{fig:Fig1}c), signalling the strong exciton-photon coupling regime.
 The Rabi splitting is significantly larger in the double layer.
 At this detuning, the potential energy step from the single layer to the double layer, $\Delta V \approx 15~\mathrm{meV}$, is comparable to $E_R \approx 25~\mathrm{meV}$, and is sufficient to trap polaritons.